-Exemplars -teacher exemplars and student work samples will be created to ensure fidelity to the task and Next Generation Learning Standards.
-We will use cycles of inquiry within the grade and cross grade to ensure alignment and the deepening of rigor to the aligned with the task.
-We will track and monitor using intermittent Quality Reviews with a focus on a data deep dive will be structure to closely monitor all subgroup data and acceleration.
-Inquiry cycles will also be exercised to immerse our teachers in an understanding of gap analysis to identify ways we can address subgroup deficits General Ed, SPED and Dual Language teams will also engage in this work to ensure alignment across all Uniform Assessment Calendar We will create a uniform assessment calendar to support a data-driven approach to scholar assessment.
-The creation of the calendar will ensure that scholar data is measured on both a benchmark (Next Generation Learning Standards) and incremental basis (unit assessments, progress monitoring, Aimsweb, etc) so that we are monitoring scholar proficiency against standards and growth over time. stakeholder group We will know if this method is effective when we are able to compare end of year data to years past.
-We will also use the benchmark data 4 times per year to ascertain the standards scholars have already mastered so that we can tailor units of study accordingly.
-Data collection and aggregation system (Dropbox) Weekly Data Meetings for teams to review data Professional development on data aggregation and use (Plan, Do, Study, Act)
+Exemplars -teacher exemplars and student

+Professional Development for data analysis and inquiry cycles work samples will be created to ensure fidelity to the task and Next Generation Learning Standards.
+We will use cycles of inquiry within the grade and cross grade to ensure alignment and the deepening of rigor to the aligned task.
+We will track and monitor all subgroup growth and gaps using intermittent Quality Reviews and a data deep dive structure to ensure quality control.
+Inquiry cycles will also be exercised to immerse our teachers in an understanding of gap analysis to identify ways we can address subgroup deficits General Ed, SPED and Dual Language teams will also engage in this work to ensure alignment across all stakeholder group Uniform Assessment Calendar We will create a uniform assessment calendar to support a data-driven We will know if this method is effective when we are Data collection and aggregation system approach to scholar assessment.
+The (edoctrina)